 But Lhasa remains open for visitors and one can visit this city at this time of the year too.
 For budget tourists, this is the ideal time as they get to enjoy discounts on flights and hotels.
 As most of the visitors prefer to stay away during this particular time of the year, the city will be less crowded.

 During winter the weather in Lhasa is mild and dry.
-The nighttime temperature may plummet below freezing point.
+The nighttime temperature may plummet below the freezing point.
 Do remember sunlight in Lhasa is very strong and you need to protect yourself from harsh UV rays by using sunscreen whenever you venture outside.

 Additionally, you need to protect yourself from strong winds.
 If you can bear the chilly winds and cold nights you can enjoy vacationing in Lhasa in winter.
 Do stroll around the busy Barkhor Square and climb the 400 plus steps to reach the most iconic landmark of Lhasa, Potala Palace.
 Explore the summer palace of the Dalai Lama, Norbulingka.
 Visit the ancient Buddhist monasteries of Drepung, Sera and Ganden and watch the monks’ lively debates.